 - Make sure you are properly hydrated and drink filtered water throughout the day.
 By drinking water every 20 to 30 minutes, your body will absorb it more readily.
 My favorite filtered water pitcher.

 - Want to make you are hydrated?
-Purchase a scale that measures your hydration level and focus of getting that number and less on how much you weigh.
+Purchase a scale that measures your hydration level and focus of getting that number up and less on how much you weigh.
+Did you know that as your hydration level increases; your fat percentage will drop.

 - Try an electrolyte beverage like JigSaw Electrolyte Supreme or NutriDyn – Dynamic Hydrate, even if you are not working out.
 This will quickly replenish those key electrolytes and nutrients.